andytudhope/dyeing-the-blue-book/content/voice.md

 in mortal life, I also know
 my agony is slight, for though
 I am in darkness without light,
-a clear heavenly life I know;
+a clear [[heaven]]ly life I know;
 for love gives power to my life,
 however black and blind my day,
 to yield my soul, and free of strife
 to rest - living darkly with no ray." — St John of the Cross

+---

+"When his Lord said to him: Submit!
+He said: I submit myself to the Lord of all the worlds."
+2:131

 ---